utczbr/h2_plant/docs/BACKEND_DIAGRAM.md

 # Backend Architecture Diagram

-This document provides a visual representation of the backend execution flow for the Dual-Path Hydrogen Production System.
+This document provides a visual representation of the backend execution flow for the Hydrogen Production System, including the Integrated Control Architecture.

+---

-## Simulation Execution Flow
+## Simulation Execution Flow (Legacy View)

 ```mermaid
 sequenceDiagram